 INDIA IN MY KITCHEN

 Bowl up a generous helping of the fluffy basmati rice and ladle over the delicious lamb curry.
-Dollop over the creamy raita.
+Dollop over the creamy Raita.
 Sprinkle with the chopped coriander and the remaining chilli (to taste).
 Let’s eat!

 HURRY, START THE CURRY!

 Place a pot, with a lid, over a medium heat with a drizzle of oil.
-When hot, fry the onion chunks for 6-8 minutes until soft and translucent, shifting occasionally.
+When hot, fry the Onion chunks for 6-8 minutes until soft and translucent, shifting occasionally.
 Add the curry paste and ½ the sliced chilli - both to taste!
 Fry for a minute, shifting constantly, until fragrant.
 Add the lamb chunks and fry for 3-4 minutes, until browned, shifting occasionally.
-Add the potato chunks, cooked chopped tomato, and 450ml of water.
+Add the Potato chunks, cooked chopped tomato, and 450ml of water.
 Mix until fully combined and leave to simmer for 35-40 minutes, until the lamb is tender and the potatoes are soft.

 OH, THAT’S RICE